kubermatic/docs/content/requirements/cloud_provider/_vsphere.en.md

 ## VSphere

 {{% notice warning %}}
-The Kubernetes vSphere driver contains a bug related to detaching volumes from offline nodes.
-See the [**Volume detatch bug**](#volume-detach-bug) section for more details.
+Outdated versions of Kubernetes vSphere driver contain a bug related to detaching volumes from offline nodes.
+See the [**Volume detach bug**](#volume-detach-bug) section for more details.
 {{% /notice %}}

 ### VM Images